mlz-ictrl/nicos/doc/source/gui/widgets.rst

       If true (not the default), display name and value next to each other horizontally.

 .. class:: PictureDisplay

    A widget that displays a picture in the status monitor.
-The picture is updated in intervals of 'refresh' milliseconds.
+The picture is updated in intervals of 'refresh' seconds.

    Properties:

    .. attribute:: filepath

       The path to the picture to be displayed in the widget.
-This can be relative or absolute.
+This can be absolute or relative to the NICOS root.

    .. attribute:: refresh

       The time between refreshes in seconds.
 The longest it will take until any changes in the given picture are displayed.
       If no refresh (or 0) is provided, the picture won't be updated at all.
-      Default value: 0
+      Default value: 0.

 .. module:: nicos.guisupport.plots